andywer/react-usestyles/README.md

 Style your components using [React hooks](https://reactjs.org/docs/hooks-intro.html) for fun and profit.

-Using a hook is not only a clean and elegant way to style components, but this one is taking CSS in React one big step further:
+Using a hook is not only a clean and elegant way to style components, but this one takes CSS in React one big step further:

-This is a unified styling hook that **is not bound to a particular CSS-in-JS library**, making the choice between Emotion, styled components, JSS or another styling implementation merely an afterthought!
+This is a unified `useStyles()` hook that **is not bound to a particular CSS-in-JS library**, making the choice between Emotion, styled components, JSS or another styling implementation merely an afterthought!

 #### Features